piiano/vault-demo-react/README.md

 Issues

+1. Show everything is unencrypted in the DB.
+    - Access to creds - terminal link, run `./1-db-connection.sh`
+    - Access to web backend - terminal link, run `./2-django-server-shell.sh`

-1. IDOR - can access other customer info
+2. IDOR - can access other customer info
 (John, edit a customer, http://localhost:3000/customers/3/edit)

-2. SSN is maksed on the client side for the Support role, also incorrectly due to lack of validation/normalization (Using the network tab in the debugging tools)
+3. SSN is maksed on the client side for the Support role, also incorrectly due to lack of validation/normalization (Using the network tab in the debugging tools)

-3. Show everythin is unencrypted in the DB
-( terminal link, run `./1-db-connection.sh` )

-4. Connect to `server` show how we can dump the DB
-( terminal link, run `./2-django-server-shell.sh` )

-5. Sensitive data in logs
+4. Sensitive data in logs
 ( edit + save customer, then use logs link )

-6. One don't know who accessed data!
+5. One don't know who accessed data!

-7. Expiraiton
+6. Expiraiton

 # Debugging